scottrsm/scottrsm/README.md

 Most recently, I am working on projects in the language **Julia** (repo julia) as project work is, I believe, necessary to gain an understanding of a given language.

-## I Have an Interest in Mathematical Education
+## I Have an Interest in Mathematics Education
 - Repo: math.
 - There is a non-standard calculus book which compares and contrasts discrete and conntinuous calculus.
 - Several papers describing mathematical concepts that are traditionally poorly explained.